And the point is, there should be.

 The other problem is the intervals between new books from my favorite authors is getting less as they take on co-writers, such as James Patterson and Clive Cussler.
 And even more are now getting co-authors which means my to be read list is getting longer and longer.

-It seems the only time I can steal more than an hour away is when I go away on holidays.
-This we try to do several times a year, and this year we’ll be going to Canada and the United States.
+It seems the only time I can steal more than an hour away is when I go away on holiday.
+This we try to do several times a year, and this year we’ll be going to Melbourne, and then a week in Tasmania.

 There’s only one other problem involved, the fact books are so much cheaper there, and I’ll be buying more.

 Damn.
 It’s a never-ending cycle.

 But, at the moment, the list reads like this,

 Edgar Wallace, The Clue of the new Pin